27 times the bridesmaid…

 About the poll…

-The results suggesting you all are secretly hopeless romantics.
+The results suggest you all are secretly hopeless romantics.
 This I confess is one of the last rom-coms I watched just as cynicism was setting in.
 It’s nothing personal on the cast.

 About the plot…